 Please briefly describe your project, group, team or service, outlining what you do and why it makes a difference.

-The Bristol Dementia Wellbeing Service (BDWS) is an innovative primary care service delivered in partnership between Devon Partnership NHS Trust and Alzheimer’s Society, currently in its fourth year of operation.
-The service works alongside GPs, other health professionals and partner organisations across Bristol to support people with dementia with help when and where people want this, and in a way that suits them.
+The Bristol Dementia Wellbeing Service (DWS) is an innovative primary care service delivered in partnership between Devon Partnership NHS Trust and Alzheimer’s Society, currently in its fifth year of operation.
+The service works with GPs, other health professionals and other partners across Bristol to support people with dementia with help when and where people want this, and in a way that suits them.
 Each GP practice in Bristol has a named Dementia Practitioner and Dementia Navigator.
-Practitioners are qualified members of the care team who work closely with the person with dementia and their GPs and can provide specialist memory assessments or offer therapeutic interventions to support people and their families at difficult times throughout their illness.
+Practitioners are qualified members of the care team who work closely with the person with dementia and their GPs and can provide specialist memory assessments including for the most complex of presentations and offer therapeutic interventions to support people and their families at difficult times throughout their illness.
 Dementia Navigators support people with a diagnosis and those close to them, working in a person-centred way to identify local groups and activities in the community that can maintain the independence and enhance the quality of life for people with dementia.

+There are also Navigators with a carer focus including an integrated process with the Council’s Integrated Carers Team to deliver carer’s assessments to access vital support and respite.
 The service has a dedicated care home liaison team who support best practice, working alongside providers, managers and champions across Bristol’s nursing and residential homes.
-The service also operates a Memory Clinic, enabling GPs to access support with diagnosis for the most complex of presentations.
+The service also offers an enhanced function which works proactively to respond to escalation or concerns, liaise with acute trusts during hospital admission, and work in partnership to facilitate a safe discharge and ensure on-going post-discharge support.
 The service operates from three hubs across Bristol, ensuring each team is able to respond to local needs.
 The service also has an Access Point (8am to 8pm, Monday to Friday) where anyone can call in for advice and support.
-Its website is regularly updated with news and local support (www.bristoldementiawellbeing.org) and also reaches out through social media (Twitter: @BristolDWS)

 What makes your service stand out from others?
 Please provide an example of this.